Kanawha River Valley AVA

 Kanawha River Valley is an American Viticultural Area (AVA) located within the Kanawha River Valley watershed in West Virginia, between the city of Charleston and adjacent to the Ohio border.
-It was established on April 7, 1986, by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Dr. Wilson Ward, owner of Fisher Ridge Vineyard, a winery located in Liberty, WV, proposing the viticultural area to be known as "Kanawha River Valley."
+It was established as the nation's 85^{th} and the state's second appellation on April 8, 1986 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Dr. Wilson Ward, owner of Fisher Ridge Vineyard, a winery located in Liberty, WV, proposing the viticultural area to be known as "Kanawha River Valley."
 The only wine appellation located entirely within the state's borders encompasses 1000 sqmi throughout portions of Cabell, Jackson, Kanawha, Mason and Putnam Counties.
 A portion of the viticultural area's western boundary follows the Ohio River and runs adjacent to the West Virginia-Ohio state border in a southwesterly direction.
 Kanawha River Valley viticultural area is a sub-appellation in the multi-state Ohio River Valley AVA.
-The USDA hardiness zone is 6b to 7a.
 The first commercial winery in the state and the AVA, Fisher Ridge, began operation in 1979.